KuraiAndras/MediatR.Courier/README.md

 In the same way as using MediatR can be thought of as replacing business layer services to MediatR Requests and RequestHandlers, Courier is the same for events: replacing them with INotifications.

+### Weak references

+You can create a weak subscription by using the `SubscribeWeak` method.
+This subscription uses a `WeakReference` which will let the subscriber to be garbage collected without the need to unsubscribe (although you still can unsubscribe manually).
+Subscribing methods on `MonoBehavior` instances might result in unexpected behavior, so you should be careful with it

+### Capturing thread context

+You can configure how the Courier awaits the sent notifications.
+To change the behavior modify the `CaptureThreadContext` property on the `CourierOptions` class.
+When using dependency injection, you can change this behavior during runtime, because the `CourierOptions` is accessible through DI.

 ### Extras
 To make subscribing and unsubscribing from events easier this library provides two helper classes to help you do your registrations: